 Natural stone – Stone is not a man-made material, so it does not follow the same scale for porcelain and ceramic.
 However, stone gives a classic look and is a long lasting material.
 For example, sandstone pavers are mostly used for paving outdoor surfaces due to the hard-wearing nature of the material.

-Finding the right colour or colour combination for your tiles depends on your own taste.
+Finding the right color or color combination for your tiles depends on your own taste.
 However, here are some basic rules to follow:

-– Neutral colours allow the change of accessories;
+– Neutral colors allow the change of accessories;

-– Light colours create an illusion of a larger space;
+– Light colors create an illusion of a larger space;

 – Shade variations blend and mask better;

-– Vibrant colours add character and are cheerful.
+– Vibrant colors add character and are cheerful.

-When choosing floor tile, keep in mind that tile with matte or textured finishes are less slippery than the shiny and smooth ones.
-If you plan to lay tile flooring in your bathroom, kitchen, entryway or other area prone to moisture, opting for textured tile is a safer choice.
+When choosing floor tile, keep in mind that tile with matte or textured finishes is less slippery than the shiny and smooth ones.
+If you plan to lay tile flooring in your bathroom, kitchen, entryway or other areas prone to moisture, opting for textured tile is a safer choice.

-For a cohesive and clean aesthetic, use grout that matches the tile colour in order to make grout lines disappear.
-If you want the individual tiles to stand out, use a contrasting colour.
+For a cohesive and clean aesthetic, use grout that matches the tile color in order to make grout lines disappear.
+If you want the individual tiles to stand out, use a contrasting color.
 This will give it a more dramatic look.
 Make sure you use stain proof grout for areas that are hard to keep clean.